Closet Organization: The Right Hangers

 Wooden flat or contoured hangers are the best choices for suit or sport jackets.
 The sloped "shoulders" of these hangers follow the natural slope of the garment shoulders, maintaining the shape.

-Best for Pants: Pants Bars
+Best for Pants and Skirts: Pants Bars

 Pants bar hangers allow you to hang slacks full length without folding in half.
 Fold the pants at the creases and hang the pants upside down from the cuffs.
 The weight of the pants will help keep wrinkles at bay.
 Skirts can always be hung from the waistband and should not be folded where possible.
 Avoid folding in half, which may result in a center front and back crease.